Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 If you are hosting Red on your personal computer, you will soon notice that if you close the window or if you shut down you computer, Red will be offline.
-It needs an environment to work and respond.
+She needs an environment to work and respond.

-You can try to host Red somewhere he will always be online, like on a virtual private server (VPS) or on a personal server (e.g. Raspberry Pi).
+You can try to host Red somewhere she will always be online, like on a virtual private server (VPS) or on a personal server (e.g. Raspberry Pi).

 If you want to do it, follow these steps.